Isalia20/quad-iou-torch/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Po7oJywlEXEeMJZRqxVNH3jEpRUfA2d_?usp=sharing)

+## Comparison with shapely

+Shapely is one of the libraries that can be used for IoU (Intersection over Union) calculations for quadrilaterals in Python.
+To evaluate the performance, we compare our implementation with Shapely's, attempting to utilize list comprehensions as much as possible to avoid slowing down the Shapely code.
+The results of this comparison are shown below.

+![Comparison][comparison/iou_benchmark_plot.jpg]

 ## TODO
 - [ ] Add more tests in `tests/test.py` for dealing with MxN quadrilaterals, now tests are only for 1->1 quadrilaterals
 - [ ] Add more tests in `tests/test.py` for dealing with 1x1 quadrilateral without sorting `sort_input_quads=False`